azohra/ptolemy/README.md

 - Authenticates to vault via:
   - **Google Cloud** auth method
   - **Approle** auth method

 - KV V2 secret engine support (more to come!)
 - Authentication through Google's [Cloud IAP](https://cloud.google.com/iap/)

-## Concepts
-Ptolemy requires you to reorganize your vault KV secrets in a matter that treats secrets as being part of your application.

 ## Installation
 Ptolemy is available on hex you can install it by following these steps: